guoguanglu/Andrew-Ng_machine-learning/the_ninth_week.md

-# The eighth week——Andrew-Ng Machine Learning Notes
+# The ninth week——Andrew-Ng Machine Learning Notes
-This is my note on Andrew-Ng's machining learning about the eighth week contents.
+This is my note on Andrew-Ng's machining learning about the ninth week contents.
 Thank you for asking questions.

 ***
 [![](/picture/the_first_week/fig_ML.jpg)][Andrew-Ng-coursera]